issue 32: winter 2025

 So, I’m dead, already.

 I’ve always been curious about what might be inside the colorful bundles of artist Kim Soo-ja.
 When Mommy died, my sister and I left the hospital room with Mommy wrapped in a long bundle.
 My body.
 C is for conceal.
 T is for tighttight.
-Desolate trees.
+Creepy trees.
 Blood entangled like roots.
 Asphalt wet like an inkstone.
 Petals hovering in a rainstorm like torn tissues.
 Soaked feminine napkins.
 How many reds are there in this world?
 Red outfits of priests, bishops, cardinals.
 I peer inside darkness, a room packed with sleek, gigantic, black outfits.

 When I drink coffee, there’s a forest inside it.
 Hidden forest.
 When I sing, there’s a forest inside the song.
 Hidden forest.
 Forest that grows nightmares.
 Conceal c.
 Tighttight t.
 Become Ms. A and Ms. B. I jot each down.
 Regarding women.
 My child, my friend, my mourners at my funeral won’t understand one bit.
 I become a grown-up, yet there’s still the forest.
 Whirlwind forest.
 Tighttight forest.
 When I unwrap the bundle with an aborted baby inside, there’s the forest again.